 The capacity of planktonic marine microorganisms to actively seek out and exploit microscale chemical hotspots has been widely theorized to affect ocean-basin scale biogeochemistry.
-But, it has never been examined comprehensively in situ among natural microbial communities.
+However, it has never been examined comprehensively in situ among natural microbial communities.

 For the first time, new research by scientists from the University of Technology Sydney (UTS) in collaboration with ETH Zurich and the University of Queensland has shown the swimming behavior of microbes in the natural environment.
 This research provides a unique view of how bacteria travel and explore their small environment.